Reception

 Starting school – Induction arrangements.

-• Parents conferences 3rd & 4th September 2020 will be held by appointment only in the outdoor learning area allowing for social distancing.
+- Parents conferences 2nd, 3rd & 4th September 2025 will be held by appointment only in the learning environment.

 All pupils attend half days until 16th September